FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+_Setting:_ The interaction could take place in the bedroom, living room, or even in the room for a school's astronomy club.

+_Players:_ The potential users are astronomy aficionados or light hobbyist.
+A particular niche users can also be the night-sky photographers.

+_Activity:_ The user will use the device in a more passive way.
+The device will indicate if there is an upcoming astronomical events nearby.

+_Goals:_ The user should be able to manage the device to be informed on what kind of astronomical events that they want to follow.

+\*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*

+The idea is to make it in the form of a wall clock.
+A wall clock is the right balance of being mundance and essential in a room.
+Wall clock is usually placed in a very visible part of the room.
+Furthermore, the wall clock has not been disrupted in a while.